3 Towns in Tuscany, Northern Italy – Itinerary 1 Day

 Photo: Travel In Culture

-Around noon it is time to find the way back to your car to continue your itinerary in this part of Northern Italy with the next stop: San Gimignano.
+Around noon, it is time to make your way back to the car and continue your itinerary with your next stop: San Gimignano.

-The small town is today unique since it still contains urban structures like squares, wells, houses and palaces dating back to medieval times.
-It is a walled town with two rare concentric rings of walls from the 10th and the 13th century, respectively.
+Today, the small town is unique since it still contains urban structures like squares, wells, houses and palaces dating back to medieval times.
+It is a walled town with two rare concentric rings of walls from the 10th and 13th centuries, respectively.
+Read more about San Gimignano.

 Photo: Travel In Culture

-Have lunch in one of the Tuscan restaurants in San Gimignano – maybe accompanied by a glass of Vernaccia, the first Tuscan white wine to earn the DOC, Guarantee of Origin.
+Enjoy lunch at one of the Tuscan restaurants in San Gimignano — perhaps with a glass of Vernaccia, the first Tuscan white wine to receive DOC status, marking its quality and origin.

 Stroll around the streets to see how many of the 14 still existing towers you can catch a glimpse of.
 There are quite a few around the Piazza del Duomo and the Piazza della Cisterna.
-You may visit the Torre Grossa from 1311 which is the tallest tower at 54 m (177 ft) and which has remained unchanged all during the years.
+You might visit the Torre Grossa, built in 1311 — the tallest tower in San Gimignano at 54 metres (177 feet) — which has remained remarkably unchanged over the centuries.
 It is open to the public – and allows for a 200-step climb.
 You enter it just off the Piazza del Duomo.
-The views from the top over the rolling green hills in the landscape are absolutely breathtaking.
+The views from the top over the rolling green hills in the landscape are breathtaking.

-Wandering around San Gimignano and the historic centre full of fascinating quaint towers, you will also come across intriguing local shops selling saffron, white wine, leatherware, ceramics, olive wood utensils and tons of other local products.
+As you wander through San Gimignano’s historic centre, with its striking array of quaint medieval towers, you will discover delightful local shops selling saffron, white wine, leather goods, ceramics, olive wood utensils, and all manner of other regional specialities.

 The icing on the cake in San Gimignano is to try the world-famous ice cream in Gelateria Dondoli at the Piazza della Cisterna.
 It is a delicious homemade ice cream – a fine Italian gelato.
-If you feel like trying a new flavour, go for the saffron gelato!
-Don’t be surprised if the line is long – it is definitely worth the wait!
-You may enjoy it right on the picturesque square with a spectacular view of a handful of San Gimignano towers – absorbing the medieval ambiance.
+If you are keen to try a new flavour, opt for the saffron gelato — a truly unique local treat!
+Don’t be surprised if the line is long – it is worth the wait!
+You can enjoy it right on the picturesque square, with a spectacular view of several of San Gimignano’s towers — all while soaking up the town’s medieval ambience.

-Mid-afternoon it is now time to continue your itinerary in the Tuscan Northern Italy and explore the scenic countryside towards Volterra.
+By mid-afternoon, it is time to continue your itinerary through Tuscany and make your way through the scenic countryside towards Volterra.

 After a breathtaking drive through the hilly Tuscan landscape full of cypress alleys, olive trees and winding roads, you will finally arrive at the ‘flying city’ – Volterra – abruptly elevated above the surrounding terrain.